 BestAmericanArts.com is the award-winning website that provides easy and convenient access to the work of America's best artisans.
 According to BestAmericanArts.com, buying American artisan jewelry and home décor items strengthens the U.S. economy.

-"With NetSuite's Ecommerce platform we were able to create a completely customised look and feel for our Web store," says Tom Reidy, CEO.
+"With NetSuite's Ecommerce platform we were able to create a completely customized look and feel for our Web store," says Tom Reidy, CEO.
 "Additionally, we appreciate the real-time inventory control that NetSuite provides so we never disappoint a customer by showing a product that is out of stock.
 This is particularly important to us because we carry many one-of-a-kind items.
 Our fourth quarter alone was up 37.6 percent over 2007 and we couldn't have done it without NetSuite."

 Neteon Technologies, Inc. (www.neteon.net), increased sales to $4.5 million in 2008 compared to $3.3 million in 2007.